 3 Reasons Private Lending Is About to Explode

 No matter who you ask, everyone agrees: There’s a housing shortage in the U.S. There’s a shortage of homes to buy, and there’s a shortage of rental properties too.
-The shortage of homes and rental properties is driving up prices of homes across the nation and driving up rents.
+The shortage of homes and rental properties is driving up the prices of homes across the nation and driving up rents.
 This is part of the reason the Fed has become aggressive in raising the funds rate.
 Fighting inflation is another.

 The supply of housing, rising real estate prices, and high demand for homebuying as well as rental properties have created an idyllic environment for real estate investors.
 Whether the strategy is fix-and-flips, rental properties, or ground-up development, investors have incredible opportunities.